SAP-samples/cloud-sample-node-chat/README.md

 This application can be run locally as well as on Cloud Foundry landscape.

 Features:
-* Login with name, email id.
+* Login with name, email Id.
 * Chat with a user who has logged into the same chat room.
 * Only 2 people are allowed per room.
 If more people enter, they will be directed to a different room.